zoltanszalontay/df-wrangler/README.md

 13. `Undo the previous operation`
     *   *Result: The rename of `df_te` is undone.
 The dataframe is now named `df_dashboard_te` again.*

+### Code Interaction

+-   **Syntax Highlighting**: All generated Python code is now displayed with rich syntax highlighting and line numbers, making it easier to read and understand.
+-   **Copy to Clipboard**: After code is generated, you can press `Ctrl+Y` (Control + Y) to copy the raw Python code to your system's clipboard.
+This is useful for debugging, saving snippets, or running the code elsewhere.